Mode of StudyPart-time

 The course fee is shared between the Government and some employers, meaning no cost to you as the degree apprentice.
 The total tuition fee is £9,000 paid over 1 year.
 Please see our degree apprenticeships page for further information.

-The cost of End-Point Assessment (EPA) is in addition to course fees.
+The cost of End-Point Assessment (EPA) is included in the tuition fees.
 Please contact us for more information.

 Additional course costs